 It’s about a two-hour drive south of main Champagne towns of Reims, Epernay, and Aÿ.
 Our visit included a tour and tasting at Champagne Drappier, which was the highlight of the day for me.

 My Food and Wine Pairing of the Week is the 2013 Cantina di Gallura Vermentino di Gallura Canayli with Sardinian Seafood Paella

 The recipe called for Fregola a chewy, dot-shaped semolina pasta comes from the western part of Sardinia, near Oristano.
 I substituted pearl couscous.
 This version is made with only seafood (no chorizo).

 What was your Wine of the Week?
 Any killer Food and Wine pairings?

 Martin Redmond is a Financial Executive by day, and a certified wine geek with latent foodie tendencies the rest of the time.
 In addition to the wine lifestyle and food he enjoys family, fitness and traveling.
 He likes to get thoughts of wine off his mind by sharing experiences on his ENOFYLZ Wine blog, which features wine reviews, wine country travel, and wine and food pairings.

-Follow me on Twitter @martindredmond for all things wine, and since I’m a wino, with latent foodie tendencies, you’ll also find food and wine pairings, and food related stuff!
+Follow me on Twitter @martindredmond for all things wine.
+Since I’m a wino with latent foodie tendencies, you’ll also find food and wine pairings, and food related stuff!
 Become a fan and join ENOFYLZ Wine Blog on Facebook.
 Cheers!
 This article is original to ENOFYLZ Wine Blog.com.
 Copyright 2015 ENOFYLZ Wine Blog.
 All rights reserved.